anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 }
 ```

-Here we can not rely on the default behavior of move functions and thus have to implement them ourselves for **move** to work correctly.
+Here we can not rely on the default move functions and thus have to implement them ourselves for **move** to work correctly.
 It's always a good idea to follow the guidelines to have a correct implementation.

 #### Move Constructor
 A well-implemented move constructor should